 KJK’s Wealth & Estate Planning Practice Group believes in utilizing a team approach, involving our team with a client’s accountant, financial advisor, insurance agent and other professional advisors in a concerted effort to achieve the client’s overall planning objectives.
-We assist individuals and businesses with a variety of matters ranging from the basic estate plan for parents to more complex arrangements for business succession and the transmission of wealth to younger generations with minimal tax implications.
+Our Wealth & Estate Planning attorneys assist individuals and businesses with a variety of matters ranging from the basic estate plan for parents to more complex arrangements for business succession and the transmission of wealth to younger generations with minimal tax implications.

 We offer a variety of estate planning services such as family estate planning, high net worth tax avoidance planning, charitable giving planning, business succession planning, asset protection, and special needs planning.

-Planning for the future – especially a future that may not include you – can be very stressful, but having an estate plan in place, particularly if you have children, is of the upmost importance.
+Planning for the future – especially a future that may not include you – can be very stressful, but having an estate plan in place, particularly if you have children, is of the utmost importance.
 KJK can help alleviate this stress and ensure our client’s family is cared for, no matter what the future holds.
 Our attorneys and staff are well-versed in establishing estate plans for young, growing families.
 When the client’s primary goal is providing for their children in the future, we know exactly what mechanisms to use to meet their needs.
 We can draft pour-over wills, revocable trusts, powers of attorney for finance and healthcare, and advance directives (living wills).
 We can provide everything parents need to rest assured that their children’s future care is planned for and organized.
 To that end, we offer the Family Estate Plan Package at a fixed fee, which includes the following: